-Lately I came across this word called ambivert while researching for my work.
+Lately, I came across this word called ambivert while researching for my work.
 The Free Dictionary defines it as “a person who is intermediate between an extrovert and an introvert.”
-Well that answered a lot of questions because I have always been questioning myself which part of the world did I actually belong to?
+Well, that answered a lot of questions because I have always been questioning myself which part of the world did I actually belong to?

 The right part or the left?

-Well this word (ambivert) did give me some perspective.
+Well, this word (ambivert) did give me some perspective.

-Firstly, no matter how much one denies being labeled, or being put into a box of labels or self-liberalize oneself from all names and ties, we do want to belong.
+Firstly, no matter how much one denies being labelled, or being put into a box of labels or self-liberalize oneself from all names and ties, we do want to belong.
 The innate desire for us to belong makes us a hypocrite.
 Doesn’t it?

 So getting back to where I started, ambivert does sound appealing at least for me who is stuck in a constant state of confusion.
-Finally a word that I feel, speaks the closest to me.
+Finally, a word that I feel, speaks the closest to me.

 For a long time in my life or maybe the early stages of my life, I felt I was an extrovert.
 The Free dictionary describes it as “an outgoing person; a person concerned primarily with the physical and social environment rather than with the self.”